-While this report focuses on funds coming into Mississippi to aid local and state government in reconstruction and recovery, we would be remiss for not mentioning and acknowledging the tremendous generosity of private citizens and organizations from all over who donated time, money, and materials to help Mississippians.
-Individual donations, volunteer work groups, group donations of supplies, and non-profit foundations are just a few of the ways the very generous nature of Mississippians and others throughout the nation have helped our most devastated citizens begin to recover.
+While this report focuses on funds coming into Mississippi to aid local and state government in reconstruction and recovery, we would be remiss for not mentioning and acknowledging the tremendous generosity of private citizens and organizations from all over the nation who donated time, money, and materials to help Mississippians.

-This report is one of several projects related to Post-Katrina issues in Mississippi.
-In addition to several other recovery tactics, Governor Barbour created a Commission on Recovery, Rebuilding, and Renewal.
-This commission was designed to explore the range of options and recommend approaches that would restore what was lost on the Gulf Coast.
+This report is one of several projects related to post-Katrina issues in Mississippi.
+In addition to several other recovery tactics, Governor Barbour created a Commission on Recovery, Rebuilding and Renewal.
+This commission was designed to explore the range of options and recommend approaches that would restore what was lost on the Gulf Coast region.
 They maintain a website of information and provide updates regarding all aspects of the State's recovery efforts.
-They work closely with many organizations throughout the State.
-Their most recent report can be found at the following web address: http://www.governorbarbour.com/recovery/.
-The Joint Committee on Performance Evaluation and
+They work closely with many organizations throughout Their recent found online the State most report can he at: www.governorbarbour.com/recovery.